jepler/kb3/README.md

 # Electronics

 This isn't done yet :)
-The tenkeyless layout needs about 23 I/Os for the "obvious" but inefficient matrix.
+The tenkeyless layout needs 23 I/Os for the "obvious" but inefficient matrix.
-My other internal requirements are bluetooth and CircuitPython, but the nRF52840 Feather doesn't have enough I/Os.
-For now I am planning to use the Feather plus a "seesaw" I/O expander board.
-There is also a provision for several neopixel sticks for backlighting (but not per-key lighting)
+This can be dropped by 1 column pretty easily, allowing one pin left over on an Itsy Bitsy (M4, M0, or AVR 32u4, not the upcoming nRF52840)

 # Software